goschtl/zope/z3c.vcsync/trunk/src/z3c/vcsync/README.txt

 control server, receiving updates that may have been made by others, and committing their own changes.

-The synchronization sequence is as follows (example given with SVN as the version control system):
+The synchronization sequence (ISequences) is as follows (example given with SVN as the version control system):

-  1) save persistent state to svn checkout on the same machine as the Zope application.
+  1) save persistent state (IState) to svn checkout (ICheckout) on the same machine as the Zope application.

   2) ``svn up``.
 Subversion merges in changed made by others users that were checked into the svn server.